Particular/docs.particular.net/nservicebus/upgrades/perfcounters-3to4.md

 ## C# script deprecated

-The C# script file `Counters.g.cs` is deprecated and will no longer be generated inside the build directory.
+The C# script file `Counters.g.cs` is deprecated and will no longer be included in the build output.

 If this is required, the PowerShell script can be executed from within C# code using `Process.Start()`.